postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/manage-public-elements.md

 #### Collection JSON links

+> Sharing collection JSOn using a public link has been deprecated.
+No new links can be generated and existing links can't be modified or edited.
+Users can still access any existing collection JSON links.
+>
+> To share a collection's JSON, you can use the Postman API.
+To learn more, see [Sharing using the Postman API](/docs/collaborating-in-postman/sharing/#sharing-using-the-postman-api).

-The dashboard's **Collection JSON Links** tab displays all the collections with JSON links.
-Select **Allow sharing collection JSON via public link** to enable anyone with the link to access the collection in JSON format, even if they aren't on your team.
+The dashboard's **Collection JSON Links** tab displays all the collections with existing JSON links.

-As the Community Manager, you will be able to view, access, or delete the collections with JSON links.
+As a Community Manager, you can view or delete a collection JSON link.
 In addition to the collection name, the dashboard displays more information about the date the link was updated on, who updated the link, and the JSON link.

-If you turn off the **Allow sharing collection JSON via public link** option, no new links can be generated and existing links can't be modified or edited.
-Any existing JSON links will still remain accessible.

-Hover over the **JSON link** corresponding to the collection and select **Copy link to JSON**.
-Paste the link in a browser of your choice and you will have access to the collection JSON.